Feddik/Feddik/README.md

-- 👋 Hi, I’m @EnBaktPotet
+- 👋 Hi, I’m @Feddik
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...

 <!---
-EnBaktPotet/EnBaktPotet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Feddik/Feddik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->